angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 </div>

-While the name `root` is a special alias, other `ModuleInjector` hierarchies don't have aliases.
+While the name `root` is a special alias, other `EnvironmentInjector` hierarchies don't have aliases.
-You have the option to create `ModuleInjector` hierarchies whenever a dynamically loaded component is created, such as with the Router, which will create child `ModuleInjector` hierarchies.
+You have the option to create `EnvironmentInjector` hierarchies whenever a dynamically loaded component is created, such as with the Router, which will create child `EnvironmentInjector` hierarchies.

-All requests forward up to the root injector, whether you configured it with the `bootstrapModule()` method, or registered all providers with `root` in their own services.
+All requests forward up to the root injector, whether you configured it with the `ApplicationConfig` instance passed to the `boostrapApplication()` method, or registered all providers with `root` in their own services.

 <div class="callout is-helpful">

-<header>&commat;Injectable() vs. &commat;NgModule()</header>
+<header>&commat;Injectable() vs. ApplicationConfig</header>

-If you configure an app-wide provider in the `@NgModule()` of `AppModule`, it overrides one configured for `root` in the `@Injectable()` metadata.
+If you configure an app-wide provider in the `ApplicationConfig` of `bootstrapApplication`, it overrides one configured for `root` in the `@Injectable()` metadata.
 You can do this to configure a non-default provider of a service that is shared with multiple applications.

-Here is an example of the case where the component router configuration includes a non-default [location strategy](guide/router#location-strategy) by listing its provider in the `providers` list of the `AppModule`.
+Here is an example of the case where the component router configuration includes a non-default [location strategy](guide/router#location-strategy) by listing its provider in the `providers` list of the `ApplicationConfig`.

 ```
  providers: [
   { provide: LocationStrategy, useClass: HashLocationStrategy }
 ]
 ```

+For `NgModule` based applications, configure app-wide providers in the `AppModule`.

 </div>